pyrypiironen/wolt_2024/README.md

 ### Unit Tests

 Unit tests test every function used by `delivery_fee_calculator`.
-The test cases are chosen for testing edge cases and behavior of code in points on thresholds.
-Unit tests doesn't tests with invalid values.
+The test cases are chosen for testing edge cases and the behavior of code in points on thresholds.
+Unit tests don't test with invalid values.
 That part is covered by the next part of testing.

 Run the unit tests by `pytest test_unit_tests.py`